System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

 WHERE timestamp >= today()

 GROUP BY dsp_idDuring the ~30-second bootstrap window, auction servers rely on the last DSP credit flags Valkey had.
-Some DSPs may overspend by a few dollars; the daily reconciliation catches and bills it.
+Some DSPs may overspend by a few dollars; daily reconciliation catches and bills it.

 12.6 Auction server OOM

-A traffic spike (breaking news, a major sports event going viral) can drive QPS past pod capacity.
-Each pod enforces a hard max_concurrent_requests = 5,000 limit and returns 503 with Retry-After: 1 past that.
-HPA scales on CPU (target 60%) and on a custom concurrent_auctions_per_pod metric.
-SSPs retry with exponential backoff and route to other exchanges if the 503s persist.
-The pre-provisioned headroom (100 pods at 60% utilization) absorbs about a 67% spike without scaling at all.
+Traffic spikes (breaking news, a viral sports moment) can drive QPS past pod capacity.
+Each pod enforces max_concurrent_requests = 5,000 and returns 503 with Retry-After: 1 past that.
+HPA scales on CPU (target 60%) and a custom concurrent_auctions_per_pod metric.
+SSPs retry with exponential backoff and route to other exchanges if 503s persist.

 12.7 Shedding load when things back up